EscapeMotions/non_default_constructible/README.md

 ![workflow](https://github.com/EscapeMotions/non_default_constructible/actions/workflows/cmake-multi-platform.yml/badge.svg)

 A header-only c++ wrapper class for disabling a default constructor of any wrapped type.
-It's especially useful for initializing members of a struct via an initializer list when you want to make sure that a user of your struct properly initialized all its members.
+It's especially useful for initializing members of a struct via an initializer list when you want to make sure that a user of your struct initialized its members explicitly.

 # Motivation example